tradecloud/tradecloud-docs-api-v2/authentication.md

 Refresh-Token: <Refresh-Token>
 ```

-When refresh token is valid, the response will return 200 and contain new token pairs, otherwise you will get 401 "Not authenticated".
+When the refresh token is valid, the API will return 200 and contain a new token pair, containing a new access token and a new refresh token.
-The old ones are discarded and cannot be used any more.
+Otherwise, the API will return 401 - "Not authenticated".
+Access tokens and refresh tokens cannot be used once they are expired or a new access token is generated.

 ```
 // Response code: